-Fund holdings 5,415,640 thousand yen (as of May 31, 2023)
+Fund holdings 5,415,900 thousand yen (end of May, 2024)

 The Science Research Promotion Fund was established to subsidize the expenses necessary for research projects.
 It invests donations from a wide range of public and uses the generated profits to fund outstanding research projects conducted at private universities and other institutions.